-Our 2021 Disneyland and Disney California Adventure vacation planning guide covers reopening reservations, when to visit to avoid crowds, best restaurants, hotels in Anaheim, saving money on tickets, ride strategy, and tips & tricks.
-(Updated May 11, 2021.)
+Our 2022 Disneyland and Disney California Adventure vacation planning guide covers reservations, what’s different from normal, when to visit to avoid crowds, best restaurants, hotels in Anaheim, money-saving ticket tips, ride strategy, Halloween & Christmas in the parks, and more.
+(Updated April 26, 2022.)

 Before we get to the nuts and bolts of Disneyland vacation planning, let’s offer some quick background.
 Disneyland is “Walt Disney’s original magic kingdom.”
 It’s the castle park that debuted in 1955 and paved the way for other such theme parks around the globe.

 However, it’s the only park that Walt Disney himself set foot in and had an active role in the development of.
 Beyond its historical legacy that makes it a California institution, Disneyland is incredibly attraction-dense, with enough rides to fill two full days or more (if you’re so inclined).

 Directly across from Disneyland is Disney California Adventure (DCA), the second gate of Disneyland Resort.
 DCA is ostensibly inspired by the Golden State, but is more just a catch-all park with some attractions having a vague California connection and others being driven by Marvel, Pixar, and other Disney franchises.

 In addition to the Disneyland and Disney California Adventure theme parks, Disneyland Resort is home to Downtown Disney and three official hotels.
 Downtown Disney is a shopping, dining and entertainment district just outside the two parks.
 The aforementioned resorts are Paradise Pier Hotel, Disneyland Hotel, and Disney’s Grand Californian Hotel–which is directly connected to DCA.
 The entirety of Disneyland Resort is walkable, with no transportation aside from your feet needed to get anywhere within the property.